hannakim91/travel-tracker/README.md

 - [Turing Staff](https://github.com/turingschool-examples/webpack-starter-kit/tree/main/src)

 ## Abstract
 treble. is a travel booking application where a user can log in and out of their account and book a new trip.
 Validation methods ensure that a user can only log in with a correct username and password, as well as view estimates for and book a new trip by adding all necessary inputs.
+A user also has access to their past, present, and upcoming trips and their past spending.

-A user has access to their past, present, and upcoming trips and their past spending.
+This app was created with test-driven JavaScript, SCSS, and HTML.

 ### App in Action
 #### Login Feature